RigsOfRods/docs.rigsofrods.org/source/tools-tutorials/blender-mesh-editing.md

 ![5](/images/blender-edit-userprefs2.png)

-Select the `OGRE_ImportExport_RoR.zip` file you downloaded earlier.
+Select the `RoR_ImportExport_*.zip` file you downloaded earlier.

 Type `rigs` into the search bar and both add-ons should appear:

 ![6](/images/blender-edit-userprefs3.png)

-Once both plug-ins are enabled by clicking the checkbox, select `Save User Settings`:
+Once both add-ons are enabled by clicking the checkbox, select `Save User Settings`:

 ![7](/images/blender-edit-userprefs4.png)